harrisonlabollita/ising/README.md

-# Learn new programming languages!
+# Learn new programming languages by programming the Ising model

 This repository contains a collection of programs that simulate the 2d Ising model written in different languages.
 The 2d Ising model was chosen to gain the skills to do several different things in a program.

-For me, so far, the c++ version has been the most fun writing, which really surprised me!